Toggle: English / Spanish

 may be done.
 People with hyperparathyroidism are more likely to have osteopenia (thin bones) or (very thin bones) than to have full-blown osteitis fibrosa.

 Most of the bone problems from osteitis fibrosa can be reversed with surgery to remove the abnormal parathyroid gland(s).
 However, some people may choose to not have surgery, and instead be followed with blood tests and bone measurements.

 If surgery is not possible, medications can sometimes be used to lower calcium levels.

 - Problems due to hyperparathyroidism, such as and

 Call your health care provider if you have bone pain, tenderness, or symptoms of hyperparathyroidism.

 Bringhurst FR, Demay MB, Kronenberg HM.
-Disorders of Mineral Metabolism.
+Disorders of mineral metabolism.
 In: Kronenberg HM, Schlomo M, Polansky KS, Larsen PR, eds.
 Williams Textbook of Endocrinology.
 11th ed.
-St. Louis, Mo: WB Saunders; 2008: chap.
-27.
+St. Louis, MO: Elsevier Saunders; 2008:chap 27.